likeablegeek/iflive/README.md

 Air France
 ```

 > These functions use the [aircraft and livery CSV data from Infinite Flight's @carmichaelalonso available on GitHub](https://gist.github.com/carmichaelalonso/6457baa608152fa3b2199be4f2161082).
+The current version of `iflive` uses the data provided for Infinite Flight 22.02.

 ## Dependencies